alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

 ![output](https://i.imgur.com/9m66tCO.png)

-If you see something like the above, you did it correctly!
-To see your smart contract on the Celo network, open the [Alfajores block explorer](https://alfajores-blockscout.celo-testnet.org/) and paste in the address on the contract address line of your truffle output:
+If you see something like the above, our code worked!
+To see the smart contract on the Celo network, open the [Alfajores block explorer](https://alfajores-blockscout.celo-testnet.org/) and paste in the address on the contract address line of the truffle output:

 `> contract address: YOUR-CELO-ADDRESS`